-What makes a woman High Value so that she can have almost any man commit to her?
+With men being such independent creatures, a lot of women ask me…what makes a woman high value so that she can have almost any man commit to her?

 I can remember the handful of times I came to the realisation that I had been a taker and not a giver in my relationship with my husband.

 Although painful and humbling, it’s an experience like no other.
 Because it’s exhilarating.
 It’s freeing.

 But before I felt exhilarated, I felt lonely as hell in that realisation.